Everything You Want To Know About Teaching English As A Second Language

 If you are arriving early for orientation or training, ensure that it is clear in your contract what you will be paid during that time.
 My contract clearly stated that I would make half my regular salary for my week of training, but I have heard from other teachers that they made nothing until their official first teaching day.

-I can't speak to other countries, but in South Korea all employers should supply you with medical benefits under the Korean Medical Insurance Union, which is a Government Health Organization.
+I can't speak to other countries, but in South Korea, all employers should supply you with medical benefits under the Korean Medical Insurance Union, which is a Government Health Organization.
 The cost of the coverage will usually be split in half between you and your employer.
-I had 1.5% deducted from each paycheck for the plan that covered the majority of the cost of hospital visits, prescriptions and the dentist.
+I had 1.5% deducted from each paycheck for the plan that covered the majority of the cost of hospital visits, prescriptions, and the dentist.
 The only time you will need additional insurance is if you leave the country.
 As soon as you are no longer on South Korean soil, your insurance no longer applies.

 Do I get vacation time?

 Contracts can be a bit misleading when it comes to vacation days.
-In mine it was stated that I would be entitled to observe public holidays and receive 10 vacation days during my year.
-What I didn’t realize was that I wouldn't get to choose when I used those days.
+In mine, it was stated that I would be entitled to observe public holidays and receive 10 vacation days during my year.
+What I didn’t realize, was that I wouldn't get to choose when I used those days.
 They were set national holidays that everyone in the country received.
 Throughout my year, quite a few of these days fell sporadically in the middle of the week, so they didn’t help with any long weekend getaways.
-Also, unlike most of the western world, public schools in South Korea do not give their students the summer months off.
-They give the month of January and the month of August off, but as a teacher in a private school you will usually work more during these vacation periods and not less, as parents will send their children to extra classes called intensives.
+Also, unlike most of the Western world, public schools in South Korea do not give their students the summer months off.
+They give the month of January and the month of August off, but as a teacher in a private school, you will usually work more during these vacation periods and not less, as parents will send their children to extra classes called intensives.

 If there are specific days that you know you will need off during the year, it is possible to negotiate them into your contract ahead of time.
-Two fellow Canadian teachers knew that they would need to go home for a few weddings, so they negotiated a month off in the middle of their contract ensuring that they could leave without penalty and their jobs would still be waiting for them when they returned.
+Two fellow Canadian teachers knew that they would need to go home for a few weddings, so they negotiated a month off in the middle of their contract, ensuring that they could leave without penalty, and their jobs would still be waiting for them when they returned.

 How do I get a contract?

 Recruiters, essentially middlemen, are commonly used to obtain English teaching positions.
-Once you have gotten in contact with one, you let them know the kind of position you are looking for and they will find the school that fits your needs.
+Once you have gotten in contact with one, you let them know the kind of position you are looking for, and they will find the school that fits your needs.
 They will help you contact potential employers and with any negotiations.
 There are downsides to using recruiters, one being that there is a possibility of making less money because the school has to pay the recruiter for finding you, but for the most part, they know what they are doing and make the process a whole lot easier.
-If you know someone who has taught before and can recommend a hagwon to you directly, go for it.
-You do not need a recruiter to get a position or to do negotiations for you if you are comfortable doing it yourself.

-Once you have decided on a school, be prepared to have a phone interview and to carefully read through your contract.
+Once you have decided on a school, be prepared to have a phone or video interview and to carefully read through your contract.
 Know that the first draft of your contract is not set in stone and changes can be negotiated before you sign.

 What documents will I need?